RedSiege/EyeWitness/README.md

 ## Installation

 ### Docker (Recommended - All Platforms)
 The easiest way to run EyeWitness is using Docker.
-No Python, Firefox, or dependencies needed!
+No Python, Chromium, or dependencies needed!

 ```bash
 # Clone the repository